 Maintaining a website, blog and training provider database is quite some work, but what makes our work at TraditionalBodywork.com even tougher is the quality, or perhaps better – the non-quality of websites of Thai Massage schools in Thailand.
 Luckily enough there are exceptions – and about that later – but generally things are really not good and need serious improvement.

 But before we go further with the topic, do mind this: the Thai themselves generally don’t really care about it, because an awful, unreliable or partially functional website doesn’t hurt them commercially or financially.
 Why not?
-Well, tourism is of such volume (Thailand being the number one tourist destination on our planet), that they basically always have more than enough students anyway.
+Well, tourism is of such volume (Thailand being in the top five of tourist destinations on our planet), that they basically always have more than enough students anyway.
 So why care or bother?

-Moreover, as one of my former Thai English students told me: “It’s better to leave things how they are, that is – disorderly, unorganized, strange, irritating – because it makes that foreigners find us exotic.
+Moreover, as one of my former Thai English students told me: “It’s better to leave things how they are, that is — disorderly, unorganized, strange, irritating — because it makes that foreigners find us exotic, charming.
 And that’s why they keep coming!”
-Well, there’s certainly some truth to that, and who am I to counter the argument as… yes, Thailand is still the number one global tourist destination… and the tourists keep on going.
+Well, there’s certainly some truth to that, and who am I to counter the argument as… yes, Thailand is still a major tourist destination… and the tourists keep on going.

 General Quality Issues